maitrikjpatel/DevNotes/Tools.md

 author: "Maitrik Patel"

 title: "Tools Notes"
-description: "Description Here"
+description: "The right tools make the difference between an artist and a craftsman."

 role: "tools, development, design"

 source: "Github"
 postColor: "#440000"
 ---

-> "The right tools make the difference between an artist and a craftsman."

 ### Apps & Tools I use for day to day UX/Front End Development.